 The number of pure-electric vehicles on UK roads is steadily increasing.
 But, for electric vehicle use to grow more rapidly, drivers need to feel confident that there are convenient and reliable means of recharging their vehicles.
 At Shell we support this ambition, and, in the UK, this includes providing fast, high-powered charging options on forecourts as well as electric mobility charging options for homes, businesses and other locations like supermarket car parks and streets.

-For example, in July 2021, we were very proud to announce that Shell is aiming to install up to 800 electric vehicle charging points in as many as 100 Waitrose shops across the UK by 2025.
+Shell is also aiming to install up to 800 electric vehicle charging points in as many as 100 Waitrose shops across the UK by 2025.
 Each site is expected to have six 22kW and two 50kW charge points installed, enabling customers to charge up while they shop.
 These new charging points will help us to achieve our ambition to grow our Shell Recharge-branded network to 5,000 EV charge points on forecourts and in other locations by 2025.